xparadoxical/gddocs/docs/endpoints/rewards/getGJRewards.md

 ### Required Parameters

 **udid** - A unique identifier for the user's device.
-This IS validated so you'll get a -1 if this is invalid
+You can put anything here

 **secret** - Wmfd2893gb7